bytebase/bytebase/resources/README.md

 ## Postgresql

 We will embed Postgres binaries to serve and store backend data.
 We will extract the binary to a binary path and install Postgres.
-We will Go file suffix build tags to include the embedded file only for the build platform.
+We will use Go file suffix build tags to include the embedded file only for the build platform.
 For example, resources_darwin.go will only be included for building Bytebase on darwin platform.
 However, we will also use build tag `alpine` to differentiate builds on Linux and alpine Linux.
-We have to include alpine Linux because it's underlying libc is different from regular Linux, and we use alpine Linux for our docker images.
+We have to include alpine Linux because its underlying libc is different from regular Linux, and we use alpine Linux for our docker images.

 linux/amd64 used for Linux (MD5 3b5b460450f09543f1055e7ffd1cf773): https://repo1.maven.org/maven2/io/zonky/test/postgres/embedded-postgres-binaries-linux-amd64/14.2.0/embedded-postgres-binaries-linux-amd64-14.2.0.jar